-- Develops, implements and administers forest management programs, including timber sales, timber stand inventory, reforestation, hardwood conversion, forest protection and stream improvement; generates maximum revenue and production of forests; maintains compliance with Oregon Forest Practice Rules and other applicable regulations.
+- Develops, implements and administers forest management programs, including timber sales, timber stand inventory, reforestation, hardwood conversion, forest protection and stream improvement; generates sustainable revenue and production of forests; maintains compliance with Oregon Forest Practice Rules and other applicable regulations.

-- Designs, develops and manages forest road systems; reviews and determines adequate access and fire protection at minimum cost and disturbance to the forest ecosystem.
+- Oversees the design, development and management of County forest road systems; reviews and determines adequate access and fire protection at minimum cost and disturbance to the forest ecosystem.

-- Prepares, negotiates and administers forest and parks maintenance and improvement contracts; prepares plans and specifications; inspects and reviews ongoing and completed work for compliance with contract specifications; assists with long range planning for capital construction and operations.
+- Prepares, negotiates and administers forest improvement and timber harvest contracts; prepares plans and specifications; inspects and reviews ongoing and completed work for compliance with contract specifications; assists with long range planning for capital improvements and operations.

-- Prepares and administers forest program budgets; monitors revenues and expenditures; hires, oversees and supervises seasonal employees, contract surveyors, and road construction and logging contractors.
+- Prepares forest program budget requirements; monitors revenues and expenditures with the adopted budget oversees and supervises seasonal employees, contract surveyors, and road construction, logging and other forest related contractors.

 - Promotes and explains county forest resources and programs to the Board of County Commissioners, public advisory boards and interested citizens; responds to inquiries and complaints.